liferay/liferay-docs/develop/tutorials/articles/150-assets/00-asset-framework-intro.markdown

 # Asset Framework [](id=asset-framework)

-Liferay's asset framework is a system that allows you to add core Liferay features to your application.
-For example, if you've built an event management application that displays a list of upcoming events, you can use the asset framework to let users add tags, categories, or comments to make entries more self-descriptive.
+Liferay's asset framework allows you to add core Liferay features to your application.
+For example, if you build an event management application that displays a list of upcoming events, you can use the asset framework to let users add tags, categories, or comments to make entries more self-descriptive.

-Tags, categories, and comments are just a few of the features in Liferay's asset framework.
-You'll also find it easy to use: you'll be infusing your application with these features in no time.

 As background, the term *asset* refers to any type of content in the portal.
 This could be text, a file, a URL, an image, documents, blog entries, bookmarks,